 I know this is really hard to do as a mama, especially if you’re with your children all day homeschooling.
 There’s no one around that’s going to tell us to take an epsom salt bath or cut up an apple and deliver it to us in a ramekin with almond butter.
 We have to learn how to do this ourselves because although it seems counterintuitive, our families need us too.
 Yes, they want a spoon for their applesauce and help putting their shoes on right now this very second.
 But they also want us to be there for them ten, twenty and thirty years from now.

-If I end up sick one day with adrenal fatigue or some stress-related illness, I will be forced to make these lifestyle changes anyways.
+I know that if I end up sick one day with adrenal fatigue or some stress-related illness, I will be forced to make these lifestyle changes anyways.
 And I will have to do it in a much more difficult circumstance.
 My family may be inconvenienced by my needs in a far greater way.
 Why wouldn’t I just do it now?
-This was a question I had to answer every time I became anxious about taking time to cut up extra veggies or put the gluten-free bread in my grocery cart.
+This was a question I had to answer every time I became anxious about taking time to cut up extra veggies or put the healthy bread in my grocery cart.

 There can be lots of reasons why we have knowledge about what’s healthy but continue to do things that are not good for us.
 Sometimes we are holding on to grief or trauma that we haven’t processed.
 Or maybe we grew up in a home where there was food scarcity (diet culture at home is part of this too!)
-Often we are punishing ourselves because the places where we store healthy body fat don’t look like the influencer on Instagram with the boyish figure.
+Often we are punishing ourselves because the places where we store healthy body fat don’t look like the influencer on Instagram.
 Maybe like me your “rescuer” codependency traits come out in your resolve to never need anything from anyone.

 Sometimes I’m just plain tired from taking care of everyone else all day!
-That’s valid too!
+(Sometimes it’s just not that deep.)

-We also grew up being trained to be grateful for the food that was given to us when visiting friends or family.
-Ultimately, it was a good thing, but I also know that the social aspect of eating has been a place where I often fall off track.
+I also grew up being trained to be grateful for the food that was given to us when visiting friends or family.
 Rejecting someone’s gift of food is very hard for me.
 I’m from a big family who loves to gather and cook together, so celebrations that center on food are also a mental-emotional hurdle for me.

 Non Scale Victories

 While the scale stayed the same, my body started to look different.
+(And I could sleep.)
 I had so many non-scale victories that fueled me to keep going.
-I avoided caffeine because I liked sleeping and being a calmer, less agitated version of myself.
-(My kids will tell you how much they appreciate this.)
 I stopped being bloated and started having regular bowel movements (always a challenge for me!)
 I started to have pain-free periods!
 (This is the best.)
 Sitting down to a lunch break and taking time to stretch and exercise became like any other part of my life.
 I don’t have blood sugar crashes after meals or in the afternoon. ‘

 I also have snacks: one in the morning and another in the afternoon.
 I’m eating for energy so my first snack is always fruit-based with a fat or protein.
 (And if I want chocolate or a cookie, I have it here!)
 Afternoon is veggie time.
 I have a bunch of raw veggies with hummus and usually something savory like almond flour crackers.